alexjvr1/R.temp/RAD_LabBook.md

 > sys.getenv ##Imports the variable in R and can use it to plot

-Use VCFtools to filter the data furher:
+Use VCFtools to filter the data further: